 Combat load weight

-The regular combat load includes a personal weapon (assault rifle, SAW, sniper rifle or so, depending on the role in the team), a sidearm and for both weapons additional magazines and ammunition (it is probably at least 7 mags if we speak about assault rifle and at least two or three mags for the sidearm).
+Infantry troops deployed to a combat zone typically carry a significant amount of gear, referred to as a “buttload.”
+This weight can be even more burdensome when combined with the thin, high-altitude mountain air and heat, as experienced in places like Afghanistan.
+The regular combat load includes a personal weapon (such as an assault rifle, SAW, or sniper rifle, depending on the soldier’s role in the team) and a sidearm, both with additional magazines and ammunition (it is probably at least seven mags if we speak about assault rifle and at least two or three mags for the sidearm).

-It also includes kevlar armor.
-The regular army issue flak jacket with front, back, and side SAPI plates weighs around 30 pounds.
+It also includes kevlar armor, such as the regular army-issue flak jacket with front, back, and side SAPI plates weighing around 30 pounds.
+This equipment can be physically taxing to carry, especially in challenging conditions.

 Additional equipment